MartinTichovsky/jest-collector/README.md

 The method returns an object with data about the registered function/component if it is found.
 If there are more results matching the name and options, a warning will be shown in the console.

-There is a difference between function, react functional component and react class component.
-All of them contain `calls`, `current`, `jestFn` and `parent` property.
-React functional component contains additional [`hooks`](#reacthooks) property and React class component contains additional [`lifecycle`](#reactclasslifecycle) property.
+There is a difference between the function, the React functional component, and the React class component.
+All of them contain the `calls`, `current`, `jestFn` and `parent` property.
+The React functional component contains the additional [`hooks`](#reacthooks) property and the React class component contains the additional [`lifecycle`](#reactclasslifecycle) property.

-#### The returned object properties
+#### Returned Object Properties

-[`calls`](#call) - an array of calls.
+[`calls`](#call) - An array of calls.
-  - `args` - an array of passed arguments when the function/component was called.
+  - `args` - An array of passed arguments when the function/component was called.
-  - [`stats`](#callstats) - an object with statistics about the call.
-Contains `time` which is a time in miliseconds when the function/component was executed.
-In react components it does not mean that the whole component was executed in that time, because React executes a component and then its children separately.
+  - [`stats`](#callstats) - An object with statistics about the call.
+Contains `time` which is the time in milliseconds when the function/component was executed.
+In the React components, it does not mean that the whole component was executed at that time because React executes a component and then its children separately.
 The children are not included in the time.
-  - `result` - any result from the function/component.
+  - `result` - Any result from the function/component.

-[`current`](#identity) - an object with identity of the function/component.
+[`current`](#identity) - An object with the identity of the function/component.
   - `dataTestId` - data-testid if it was provided to the component.
-  - `name` - a name of the function/component.
+  - `name` - A name of the function/component.
-  - `nthChild` - a number of sequence.
-If there are more identical react components rendered in parallel in a mocked parent, the nthChildren property will be  provided with the number of the render sequence of the component.
-This is needed to register the components separately, because they are not the same.
-They can contain different arguments and provide different result.
+  - `nthChild` - The number of sequence.
+If there are more identical React components rendered in parallel in a mocked parent, the nthChild property will be provided with the number of the render sequence of the component.
+This is needed in order to register the components separately, because they are not the same.
+They can contain different arguments and provide different results.
-  - `originMock` - a boolean.
-True means, that the function/component was originally mocked by the [`createCollector`](#configuration).
-False means that the function/component was mocked during the process because of its identification and identification of its children.
+  - `originMock` - A boolean.
+True means, the function/component was originally mocked by the [`createCollector`](#configuration).
+False means the function/component was mocked during the process because of its identification and identification of its children.
-  - `relativePath` - a string with relative path of the function/component.
+  - `relativePath` - A string with relative path of the function/component.
 It is always in Linux file system format with no back slashes.

-`hooks` - an object with hooks.
+`hooks` - An object with hooks.
 More info in [`getReactHooks`](#getreacthooks).

-`jestFn` - a [`jest.fn`](https://jestjs.io/docs/mock-functions) which contains data about each call and its returns.
-Similar to the calls property.
+`jestFn` - A [`jest.fn`](https://jestjs.io/docs/mock-functions) which contains data about each call and its returns.
+Similar to the `calls` property.
 The difference is this is a jest.Mock function.
 For more info, read the [`jest.fn documentation`](https://jestjs.io/docs/mock-functions).

-`lifecycle` - an object with react class lifecycle.
+`lifecycle` - An object with the React class lifecycle.
 More info in [`getReactLifecycle`](#getreactlifecycle).

-[`parent`](#registeredfunction) - an object with info about the parent.
+[`parent`](#registeredfunction) - An object with info about the parent.
 The object is a [`RegisteredFunction`](#registeredfunction) type, so it means it contains the same properties as above.

 ### getReactHooks